 Unexpected submersion in cold conditions is one of the leading risks a paddler faces.
 The greatest risk is during winter, but cold water can be dangerous even when it is hot outside.

 Goretex has been around since the late sixties and is well known to be durable, water resistant, and breatheable.
-It is used in a lot of outdoor gear and is well respected when it comes to drysuites.
+It is used in a lot of outdoor gear and is well respected when it comes to drysuits.
 This reliability and brand recognition comes at a cost, so Gortex gear is usually a bit more expensive than non-gortex.
-While non-gortex materials exist, Goretex remains the standard that they are compared against and many don’t hold up.
+While non-gortex materials exist, Goretex remains the standard that most of these materials are compared against and many don’t hold up.

 One alternative to Goretex is Kokatat’s Hydrus 3L material, which is available in a versions of their Meridian Drysuit.
 Hydrus 3L is a less expensive alternative to their Gortex line and carries a lifetime warranty.